allyring/allyring.github.io/about.md

 - Bash
 - Lua

-And I'm also confident using tools like Git & GitHub to help with my workflow.
+In my projects, and I'm also confident using tools like Git & GitHub to help with my workflow.

 ## Audiovisual